Church history can be a journey through doctrinal

 1663 - John Eliot's translation of the entire Bible into one of the Algonquian languages was

 published (the New Testament had come out two years earlier).
 This Bible was the first complete

 Bible to be printed in the New World.

 1664 - Justinian Von Welz, the author of three powerful pamphlets on the need for world

 missions, went to Dutch Guinea (now called Surinam) where he died three months later.

 1665 - Japanese feudal landholders (called Daimyo) were ordered to follow the shogunate's

-1666 - John Eliot publishes his The Indian Grammar, a book written to assist in
+1666 - John Eliot published his The Indian Grammar, a book written to assist in

-conversion work among the Indians.
-Described as "some bones and ribs preparation for such a
+conversion work among Native Americans.
+Described as "some bones and ribs preparation for

 1668 - In a letter from his post in Canada, French missionary Jacques Bruyas lamented his